welchbj/ctf/docs/injections.md

 With some blind injections, the only method of exfiltrating data is out of band.
 Out of band means via a channel not in the synchronous communication that generated the SQL query, so think external network communications like DNS.
 A great resource for Postgres techniques is covered in [this writeup of the fbctf 2019 challenge hr_admin_module](https://github.com/PDKT-Team/ctf/blob/master/fbctf2019/hr-admin-module/README.md).

+### SQLite Injections

+Example of a challenge that upgraded a SQLite injection in a PHP application to code execution can be found [here](https://github.com/cscosu/ctf-writeups/tree/master/2021/hxp_ctf/shitty-blog)

 ## Bash

 Bash is an interesting target for injection challenges because there are so many little-known and arcane features scattered throughout it.
 This section aims to document some potentially useful techniques.